tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 track which messages appear in which records.
 Once all the messages in a flight have been acknowledged, the implementation MUST cancel all retransmissions of that flight.
-As noted above, the receipt of any packet responding to a given flight MUST be taken as an implicit ACK for the entire flight.
+As noted above, the receipt of any packet responding to a given flight MUST be taken as an implicit acknowledgement for the entire flight.